predixdesignsystem/px-simple-horizontal-bar-chart/README.md

 Use this component to visualize a series or multiple series of numeric values as a bar chart or stacked bar chart.
 Each series is represented by a sequence of horizontally aligned rectangle bars, the height of each proportionally representing a value.
 If multiple series are passed to the component then a stacked sequence of rectangle bars will be drawn using a different color to represent each series and a legend to identify them will be drawn above the bars.

-The colors and legend labels are configurable although the Px team recommends you stick with the default settings, if possible.
-The width and height are also configurable with default values of 283 pixels wide by 150 pixels high.
+The bar colors and legend labels are configurable.
+The width and height of the component are also configurable.
 We recommend viewing the demo.html page to become aware of the configuration possibilities.
+The Px team recommends using the default settings.

 ## Getting Started